gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Clarification on what is re-distributed with the group rekeying.

 * Security considerations on the size of the nonces used for the signature challenge.

+* Registered CBOR values to abbreviate role identifiers in the group.

 ## Version -03 to -04 ## {#sec-03-04}